 PSHE and RSHE

-PSHE (Personal, social, health and economic education) and RSHE (Relationships and sex education and health education)
+PSHE (Personal, social, health and economic education) and RSHE (Relationships and sex and health education)

 You can find out more about the Jigsaw curriculum on their website by clicking on the following link: Jigsaw website

 Whilst sex and relationships education has always been a part of the primary curriculum, it focussed centrally on how the body changes as people become teenagers and the simple life cycle of humans.
-This tended to happen when children reached year five and was taught in a small block as part of science lessons.
+This tended to happen when children reached Year 5 and was taught in a small block as part of science lessons.

-Parents will be informed of the dates of the lessons via the school newsletters and will have the right to request their child be withdrawn from these selected PSHE lessons.
-These lessons are Year 4, (Having a baby), Year 5, (Conception) and Year 6, (Conception, birth).
-In Key Stage 1 Science (animals, including humans) unit of work, pupils will learn that animals, including humans, have offspring which grow into adults.
+Parents will be informed of the dates of the lessons and will have the right to request their child be withdrawn from these selected PSHE lessons.
+These lessons are Year 4 (having a baby), Year 5 (conception) and Year 6 (conception and birth).
+In KS1 Science (animals, including humans) unit of work, pupils will learn that animals, including humans, have offspring which grow into adults.
 Parents will not have the right to request their child be withdrawn from these lessons as they are part of the compulsory science curriculum.

 Please follow this link to see guidance for schools.